A B C D E-F G H I-J-K L M N-O P-Q R S T-U-V W-X Y-Z

 Young, Canniff C. |

-respected, and where he was born and lived on his father’s homestead, in the
+well known and respected, and where he was born and lived on his father’s

-picturesque region just west of Sandhurst.
-He had reached the age of
+homestead, in the picturesque region just west of Sandhurst.
+He had reached

-forty-eight years and seven months.
-Deceased was the son of the late Robert
+the age of forty-eight years and seven months.
+Deceased was the son of the

-Young and leaves besides his wife, two brothers, A. Percy Young, living east
+late Robert Young and leaves besides his wife, two brothers, A. Percy Young,

-of Sandhurst and Norman Young, Brockville; also two sisters, Mrs. Card,
+living east of Sandhurst and Norman Young, Brockville; also two sisters, Mrs.

-Napanee and Mrs. Dorgan, Ogdensburg, N.Y.
-He was a member of the Presbyterian
+Card, Napanee and Mrs. Dorgan, Ogdensburg, N.Y.
+He was a member of the

-patience.
-For the last few months he had taken up his residence in Bath,
+bore with patience.
+For the last few months he had taken up his residence in

 June